atrisha/atrisha.github.io/_pages/publications.md

 ### Conferences and Workshops:

 **Sarkar, Atrisha,** and Krzysztof Czarnecki.
-"Solution Concepts in Hierarchical Games Under Bounded Rationality With Applications to Autonomous Driving."
-Proceedings of the AAAI Conference on Artificial Intelligence.
+"Solution Concepts in Hierarchical Games Under Bounded Rationality With Applications to Autonomous Driving." *Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 35.
-No. 6.
-2021. (acceptance rate: 21%)
+No. 6.* (AAAI) 2021. (acceptance rate: 21%)

  **Sarkar, Atrisha**, Kate Larson, and Krzysztof Czarnecki.
-“A taxonomy of strategic human interactions in traffic conflicts.” arXiv preprint arXiv:2109.13367, NeurIPS 2021 Cooperative AI Workshop.
+“A taxonomy of strategic human interactions in traffic conflicts.” arXiv preprint arXiv:2109.13367, *NeurIPS 2021 Cooperative AI Workshop*.

 **Sarkar, Atrisha**, and Krzysztof Czarnecki.
 "A behavior driven approach for sampling rare event situations for autonomous vehicles." *2019 IEEE/RSJ International Conference on Intelligent Robots and Systems* (IROS).
 IEEE, 2019.